 A double pump means halving the time it takes expressing milk, saving you lots of time, and what new mum doesn’t like to the sound of that?
 A top grade double pump is needed by mums who are expressing more than 3 times a daily.
 Don’t buy a budget pump if you are planning on pumping more than this as it will be a false economy as you’ll soon be buying a second pump when the motor packs up as it’s not equipt for high usage.
 Finding the best breast pump for your needs is an investment for you and your family, especially if you plan on having more children in the future.

 Breast Pump Systems

-You’ve probably seen the term ‘open’ or ‘closed’ system when looking a breast pumps.
-Before you buy its best you know the difference between the two and why it matters.
+You’ve probably seen the term ‘open’ or ‘closed’ system when looking at breast pumps.
+Before you buy it’s best you know the difference between the two and why it matters.